 - The call for applications is sent to all academic staff and graduate students in June and these applications are adjudicated in August.
-Occasionally, there has been an additional competition in November, when there were unallocated funds from the August competition. - Applications are completed by students. - A subcommittee drawn from the Graduate Program Committee adjudicates these awards. - Three criteria are used in the allocation of funds: recruitment, academic achievement and need. - Recruitment: The highest priority will be for recruitment, particularly those cases where Departmental bridge funding is required until external funding can be secured.
+Occasionally, there has been an additional competition in November, when there were unallocated funds from the August competition. - Applications are completed by students. - A subcommittee drawn from the Graduate Program Committee adjudicates these awards. - Three criteria are used in the allocation of funds: recruitment, academic achievement and need. - Recruitment: A high priority will be for recruitment, particularly those cases where Departmental bridge funding is required until external funding can be secured.
 The Department has limited funds available for the support of students, and desires that student supported at least at the NSERC level.
 Therefore, applications will have a higher probability of being funded if it can be shown that external funds are likely to be forthcoming and that additional Departmental funding will not be required. - Superior academic achievement: Evidence for superior academic achievement could include excellence in course work; previous scholarships; research progress as evidenced by: thesis proposal, posters or talks presented at scientific meetings, scientific papers submitted or published; positive results of Pre-Candidacy and Candidacy exams and grant proposals.
 The Department's intent is that the funds should go directly to the student.
-It is unlikely that a student would receive an award if the supervisor was going to claw back an equivalent amount of funds from the student's stipend, unless the supervisor could provide a strong argument that such a claw back was necessary to provide adequate funding for the student's research. - Need: A high-priority will be to offset the fee differential charged to foreign students.
-Applications for funding based on need will more likely be successful if the student: presents evidence of superior academic achievement, is making good progress towards completion of the degree, and has not previously received substantial need-based funding.
+It is unlikely that a student would receive an award if the supervisor was going to claw back an equivalent amount of funds from the student's stipend, unless the supervisor could provide a strong argument that such a claw back was necessary to provide adequate funding for the student's research.
+Please Note: Because of financial limitations, the funds available for rewarding superior academic achievement have been very limited and hence the competition for funding based on academic achievement is very intense. - Need: A high-priority will be to offset the fee differential charged to foreign students.
+Applications for funding based on need are more likely be successful if the student: presents evidence of superior academic achievement, is making good progress towards completion of the degree, and has not previously received substantial need-based funding.
 Occasionally, students will begin their programs on the understanding that their supervisor cannot provide any stipend for them.
 This is not something that the Department encourages.
 Such self-funded students are a low priority for need-based funding.